megaoptim/rapid-cache/readme.txt

 - The ability to cache or ignore URLs that contain query strings (GET Requests).
 - Apache Optimizations to enable GZIP Compression.
 - WP-CLI Compatibility.
-- An Advanced Cache Plugin system for theme and plugin developers.
+- An advanced actions and filters for developers

 == Screenshots ==